CodeWithSaurabhYadav/python3-matrix/README.md

-## What it is?
-This python project allows simulate a Matrix style screen.
-You could configure characters used or even the speed of
+## What it is?This python project allows simulate a Matrix style screen.
+You could configure characters used or even the speed of the effects.
-the effects.

 ## Where it works?
 It can work on following platforms
 1. Termux
-2. Any linux os                                                                                                        3.
-Windows
+2. Any linux os
+3. Windows
 4. And on other platforms where python works...

 But only on the cli mode...